-As you can tell from reading the headline and reading what film this post is about, this is not going to be the most delightful subject matter to read about.
-So if you think that reading this will trigger you in any way for any reason, please feel free to read this instead.
+As you can tell from reading the headline and discovering what film this article is about, this is not going to be the most delightful subject matter to read about.
+So if you think that this will trigger you in any way for any reason, please feel free to read this instead.
 Or this.
 Or this.

 Much of The Accused is carried on the shoulders of the lead performances by Foster and McGillis, and both actresses do an outstanding job with their screen time.

-McGillis, coming off of the success of Top Gun and who opened up about her own sexual assault in interviews during the film’s press tour, plays Kathryn as someone who takes her work seriously and isn’t willing to risk looking like a fool to her boss until she learns that Sarah’s rape was even more horrible than she originally thought.
-And it’s by that point that she’s even willing to offer up her own resignation and sue her bosses to make sure that she doesn’t make the same mistake twice in offering any deals to allow anyone to walk away with just a slap on the wrist, and more importantly, to make sure that Sarah is able to get the justice she deserves.
+McGillis, coming off of the success of Top Gun, and who opened up about her own sexual assault in interviews during the press tour for The Accused, plays Kathryn as someone who takes her work seriously and isn’t willing to risk looking like a fool to her boss until she learns that Sarah’s rape was even more horrible than she originally thought.
+It’s by that point that she’s willing to submit her own resignation, and even sue her bosses to make sure she doesn’t make the same mistake twice in offering any deals to allow anyone to walk away with just a slap on the wrist, and more importantly, to make sure that Sarah is able to get the justice she deserves.

-And the fact is, none of this should be easy or pleasant to watch.
+The fact is this: None of this should be easy or pleasant to watch.
 (And much of this, particularly the scene in which Sarah is raped, certainly wasn’t easy to film, either.
-Not for Foster, or the film’s director, Jonathan Kaplan, or the actors playing the rapists and the bystanders) Even when Sarah and Kathryn gain their hard-won victory against the men from the bar and the audience is given reason to smile about it, it’s not long before the film cuts to black and informs us with statistics appearing onscreen of how often women are sexually assaulted in this country, and that it happens a lot more often than we’d like to believe.
+Not for Foster, or the film’s director, Jonathan Kaplan, or the actors playing the rapists and the bystanders.)
+Even when Sarah and Kathryn gain their hard-won victory against the men from the bar, and the audience is given reason to smile about it, it’s not long before the film cuts to black and informs us with statistics appearing onscreen of how often women are sexually assaulted in this country, and that it happens a lot more often than we’d like to believe.

-In the thirty years since The Accused was released in theaters, far too many women have had to watch and realize that the more things change when it comes to rape culture and how sexual assault is treated and perceived, the more they stay the same.
-When it comes to how crimes and claims of sexual assault are treated and responded to by the police/the general public/the courts of law…how women are expected to smile at all times, expected to satisfy men who see them as nothing more than objects for their own personal satisfaction, and who are insulted and disrespected in every way imaginable whether or not they choose to fight back against the men who are abusing and disrespecting them…how men spend more time and energy worrying about themselves and their dicks than they are about women who have been sexually assaulted and who live in constant fear of being sexually assaulted…men who are more concerned and upset about women on social media stating that men are trash than they are about the reasons why women would say that (#NotAllMen)…men who care more about believing and defending and protecting the futures and careers of other men who have been accused of committing and actually have committed acts of sexual assault, like Nate Parker, and Brock Turner, and XXXtentacion, and Woody Allen, and Bill Cosby, and R. Kelly, and Louis CK, and Harvey Weinstein, and Brett Kavanaugh and the list goes on and on and on.
+In the thirty years since The Accused was released in theaters, far too many women have had to watch and realize that the more things change when it comes to rape culture, and how sexual assault is treated and perceived, the more they stay the same.
+Crimes and claims of sexual assault are treated and responded to by the police, the courts of law, and the general public with little to no concern or empathy for the women who choose to come forward and speak out.
+Women being expected to smile at all times, to satisfy men who see them as nothing more than objects for their own personal satisfaction, and who are insulted and disrespected in every way imaginable whether or not they choose to fight back against the men who are abusing and disrespecting them.
+Men spending more time and energy worrying about themselves and their dicks than they do about women who have been sexually assaulted, and who live in constant fear of being sexually assaulted.
+Men who are more concerned and upset about women on social media stating that men are trash than they are about the reasons why women would say that. (#NotAllMen) Men who care more about defending and protecting the futures and careers of other men who have been accused of committing, and who actually have committed, acts of sexual assault, like Nate Parker, Brock Turner, XXXtentacion, Woody Allen, Bill Cosby, R. Kelly, Louis CK, Harvey Weinstein, Brett Kavanaugh, and the list goes on and on and on.

-A couple of years ago, back when I was living in Staten Island, I was taking the shuttle train home and listening to my headphones, and as I listened to my choice of music and got closer to my stop, I couldn’t help but notice that someone nearby was looking directly at me and saying something to me.
-And as I muted the music on my headphones and took them off, I realized that this person, an older White man who was either drunk, high, or both, was happily calling me a nigger.
+A couple of years ago, back when I was living in Staten Island, I was taking the shuttle train home and listening to my headphones.
+As I listened to my choice of music and got closer to my stop, I couldn’t help but notice that another passenger sitting nearby was looking directly at me and saying something to me.
+When I paused the music on my headphones and took them off, I realized that this person, an older white man who was either drunk, high, or both, was happily calling me a nigger.
 Over and over and over again, and with no provocation.
-And this man repeatedly calling me a nigger was loud and clear enough for every other passenger to hear, and all I remember from this encounter was the fact that no one else on the train said anything to this man, and the only responses that many of the other people had to this was to look at me sadly and shake their heads in a sympathetic manner.
-So as I got up to leave, I said something really mean and unpleasant to him (and I made sure to include his mother in the mean and unpleasant remarks I said to him) and all he continued to do was spit more racial epithets in my direction as the other passengers on the train stayed silent and continued minding their own business.
-And to make it very clear as I conclude this particular anecdote: I didn’t need or expect anyone else to come rushing to my defense (and I certainly didn’t expect anyone to come rushing to my defense about an act of overt racism being carried out on Staten Island, of all places, as I’ve lived there long enough to know better), and I’m certainly not playing Oppression Olympics in comparing acts of sexual assault to acts of racism (and people standing idly by as either of those occur).
-They’re both horrible and they both fucking suck, and I’d like to hope that I’m stating the obvious in writing this.
+This man repeatedly calling me a nigger was saying it loud and clear enough for every other passenger to hear, and all I remember from this encounter was that no one else on the train said anything to this man.
+In fact, the only response that most of the passengers had was to look at me sadly and shake their heads in a sympathetic manner.
+So as I got up to leave, I said something really mean and unpleasant to him (and I made sure to include his mother in the mean and unpleasant remarks that I said to him), and all he did was spit more racial epithets in my direction as the other passengers on the train stayed silent and continued minding their own business.
+To make it very clear as I conclude this particular anecdote: I didn’t need or expect anyone else to come rushing to my defense (I certainly didn’t expect anyone to come rushing to my defense about an act of overt racism being carried out on Staten Island of all places, as I’ve lived there long enough to know better), and I’m certainly not playing Oppression Olympics in comparing acts of sexual assault to acts of racism (and people standing idly by as either of those occur).
+They’re both horrible, they both fucking suck, and I’d like to hope I’m stating the obvious in writing this.